 Over $33 billion dollars are donated annually to healthcare causes, much of which goes to basic research at universities.
 Government grants amount to over $72 billion annually for basic scientific and medical research.
 At the other end of the spectrum, venture capital invests $10 billion in healthcare companies.
 While basic research and commercial companies with high expected returns are funded readily, a "valley of death" of investment separates promising research from mass-scale innovations, particularly for ideas that promise significant health impact but modest financial gain.
 BrainMind seeks to harness collective and distributed capital sources across philanthropy and venture capital to deliver stewardship of fundamental neuroscience to impact-focused stakeholders.
 Better targeting this capital source will generate explosive scientific discovery.
 There is latent value in applying private capital market principals to research and product development, such as selecting and incentivizing managers.

 Today, a global network of neuroscientists, programmers, technologists, and futurists are doing tremendous work to uncover the underlying mechanisms of the human mind to understand the process by which consciousness arises.
-The neurological underpinnings of the mind are being explored in the nation’s most prestigious institutions, with the creation of multiple centers of excellence for these academic pursuits at Harvard, MIT, Stanford, and more.
+The neurological underpinnings of the mind are being explored in the nation’s most prestigious institutions, with the creation of multiple centers of excellence for these academic pursuits at Harvard, MIT, Stanford, Oxford, and more.

 Just as the scientific community has made significant strides in neurobiological research with the advent of fMRI, the medical community is converging on transformative discoveries of the phsyical and psychological impact of the human mind.
 The human mind is also being studied in the context of real-life interventions, including medical, personal, and social approaches.
 These practices are being studied for applications in stress and anxiety management, cognitive behavioral therapy, stroke recovery, chronic pain management, cancer treatment, child self-regulation, and more.